axial3D’s patient-specific 3D printed anatomical models enhances diagnosis, changing the course of treatment indicated by conventional 2D scans.

 Access to a bespoke 3D printed model of the patient’s forearm bones changed the standard course of treatment from a 4hour complex surgery to reshape the bones and the ensuing rehabilitation, to a much less evasive soft tissue procedure that took just under 30mins.

 According to Daniel Crawford, axial3D's CEO, their bespoke models offer clinicians a deeper appreciation of their patient’s ailment or injury beyond what is possible with conventional 2D imaging: “axial3D’s patient-specific anatomical models give clinicians greater insight and therefore confidence in diagnosing and treating complex cases.
 In some cases, our models have been used to develop and trial novel surgical techniques pushing the boundaries of surgical intervention.
-The adoption of 3D medical printing has the potential to revolutionise medical provision."
+The adoption of 3D medical printing has the potential to revolutionize medical provision."

-To fulfil its mission to provide easy access to patient-specific tools, axial3D recently launched an online service for clinicians to upload patient CT and MRI scans, visualise them in 3D and order precise 3D printed models in minutes.
+To fulfill its mission to provide easy access to patient-specific tools, axial3D recently launched an online service for clinicians to upload patient CT and MRI scans, visualize them in 3D and order precise 3D printed models in minutes.
 For this young patient, access to the model provided a more accurate diagnosis, less evasive procedure, faster recovery and, four weeks post op, he was discharged with 90% range of movement in his forearm and no pain.